 The Department provides students with the tools to think rigorously, to research and thereby generate knowledge empirically, and to articulate their thoughts coherently.
 For these reasons, the Department's programs are among the most sought-after majors in the College of Letters and Science and even across campus.
-In the Spring Semester of 2007, we had 230 majors in history and 37 in philosophy, and 29 graduate students in our history graduate program, specifically 19 M.A. students and 10 Ph.D. students.
+In the Spring Semester of 2008, we had 206 majors in history and 32 in philosophy, and 23 graduate students in our history graduate program, specifically 13 M.A. students and 10 Ph.D. students.
 With the advent of Core 2.0, the Department continues to offer a large share of Humanities Inquiry, Contemporary Issues in Science, Research, and Diversity Core courses.
 The centrality of the Department to the core teaching mission of the university is unparalleled.

 The Department's centrality to the university's research and outreach mission is equally unparalleled.
 The Department organizes and funds two major pubic lectures that have become fixtures in the community, the Stegner Lecture and the Hausser Lecture, which bring eminent scholars to Bozeman to give popular presentations that are free and open to the public.
-In April 2008, this will include a lecture by Dr. Jane Goodall at the Brick Breeden Fieldhouse.
+In April 2008, this included a sold-out lecture by Dr. Jane Goodall at the Brick Breeden Fieldhouse.
 Members of the Department continue to collaborate with the Bozeman Public Schools on implementing its Teaching American History Grants-awarded through the U.S. Department of Education.
-The Department is also in its first year of a three-year National Science Foundation grant to investigate copper mining in Montana and Japan.
+The Department is also in its second year of a three-year National Science Foundation grant to investigate copper mining in Montana and Japan.
 In addition, Department faculty members continue their successes in publishing books and securing internal funding.
 Faculty receive Scholarship and Creativity Grants from the VPR, BEST Awards from the Provost and Vice President for Research, and Research and Creativity Awards from the College.
 As an example of its national reputation for scholarly excellence, the Department plans to continue to organize Michael P. Malone Memorial Conferences.
-The Fifth Annual Conference, titled "Japan's Natural Legacies," will be in Fall 2008 and supported by the College and Japan Foundation, New York, funding; the Sixth Annual Conference will be jointly funded and organized with Stanford University.
+The Fifth Annual Conference, titled "Japan's Natural Legacies," was held in Fall 2008 and was supported by Montana State's College of Letters and Science, Harvard University, and the University of Notre Dame.
+The Sixth Annual Conference will be jointly funded and organized with Stanford University.